 For popular special seasonal events at Historic Bovaird House, the large farm kitchen, parlour and dining room are transformed to accommodate Mossie’s Tea Room, so named to honour Mossie Bovaird, the home’s last owner and generous benefactor.
-Click on ‘Events’ for complete information on upcoming Mossie’s Tea Room events.
+View our Events page for information on upcoming events in Mossie’s Tea Room.

 Historic Bovaird House was built using a double brick construction with hand molded bricks manufactured on the property with locally quarried clay.
 It consists of two storeys plus a cellar.
 The second floor also includes a labourers or hired-help living quarters, not an uncommon element on a prosperous farm.
 The house contains five fireplaces, original tongue and groove pine flooring and windows, many still retaining hand-blown glass panes imported from England at time of construction.